codsane/snooge/README.md

 	$ python3 snooge.py

 By default, a new folder with your reddit username will be created inside the same directory as snooge.py.
-All files downloaded will be saved here.
+All files downloaded will be saved there.

-If you would like to change this directory, you may run snooge.py followed by the location you would like your files saved:
+If you would like to change this directory, you may run snooge.py followed by the location you would like your files to be saved:

-	$ python3 snooge.py /Users/codsane/documents/taxes-2017
+	$ python3 snooge.py /Users/codsane/documents/taxes2017